Bind a Report to an Entity Framework Stored Procedure

 Select the data context and click Next.

-On the next wizard page, specify the connection string to be used to establish a data connection and click Next.
+On the next wizard page, specify the data connection type and connection string to be used to establish a data connection and click Next.

 The next wizard page allows you to add stored procedures to the data source and configure their parameters.
 To add a stored procedure, click Add.